lanl-ansi/PowerModels.jl/README.md

 - Miles Lubin (@mlubin) MIT, Julia/JuMP advise
 - Yeesian Ng (@yeesian) MIT, Documenter.jl setup

-Frederik Geth and Hakan Ergun (both KU Leuven) contributed to the Matpower-compatible DC Line formulation.

 ## License

 This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.